AxelAmzallag/Berkeley_Capstone_Project/README.md

 ### Quick Reference

-The best way to quickly read about the project's process and findings is the _Final_Report.pdf_ file (https://github.com/AxelAmzallag/Berkeley_Capstone_Project/blob/main/Final_Report.pdf) in the main directory.
+The best way to read about the project's process and findings in an organized fashion is the _Final_Report.pdf_ file (https://github.com/AxelAmzallag/Berkeley_Capstone_Project/blob/main/Final_Report.pdf) in the main directory.
 The main analysis and conclusions are all described in some detail in this file.

-A short PowerPoint summarizing the basics of the project is in the  findings can be found in the
+A short, 15-slide PowerPoint summarizing the basics of the project is in the _Final_Presentation.pptx_ file.
+This cannot be viewed in a browser but can be downloaded if a speedy overview of the project is desired.

-### Directory Structure
+### Complete Directory Explanation

-The first directory is the
+From the Main directory:
+-